xzci/Blog/Note1.md

 # Getting Started With TensorFlow
 ## Issue
-    * how many types dose tensorflow have
+    * 1.how many types dose tensorflow have
     *
+1. When i test, only the float32 can be used.

 ## NOTE
 That is the way how to program the tensorflow:
     * build the graph